MarielaAspe/marielaAspe/README.md

 👩‍💻 Mariela L. Aspe

 Hi!
 I'm Mariela, a passionate developer with a knack for coding and database management.
 I thrive on solving complex problems and creating elegant solutions.
-My journey in tech began when I pursued a **BS in Information Technology** — and I haven’t looked back since!
+My journey in tech began when I pursued **BS in Information Technology** — and I haven’t looked back since!

 ---